 A regular post will appear as a normal post on your company page and the Jobs on Facebook feed.
-For whichever option you choose, it’s best to keep the post or ad up only until necessary.
+For whichever option you choose, it’s best to keep the post or ad up no longer than necessary.
 If you’ve found the right hire, close it!
-If it has been up for too long but you haven’t found the right person for the job, close it and post again.
-Reevaluate and optimize your job post for next time, and it will look better in search results when it is posted more recently.
+If it has been up for too long but you haven’t found the right person for the job, close it and post it again.
+Reevaluate and optimize your job post for next time.
+It will look far better in search results when it is posted more recently.

 Facebook recruiting strategy

 You now know the basics of posting a job on Facebook!
 But is that all you need to know about how to recruit on the platform?